TriffnixXIV/Ravens-Brew/Chapter 3 - Feats/Combat Training.md

 ***Prey on the Vulnerable***: If a creature that you can see and that is within your Melee range receives the Incapacitated condition, you can take a Reaction to make a Melee weapon attack against that creature.

-***Puncture***: Once per turn, when you hit a creature with an attack that deals Piercing damage, you can reroll one of the attacks damage dice, and you must use the new roll.
+***Puncture***: Once per turn, when you hit a creature with a weapon attack that deals Piercing damage, you can reroll one of the attacks damage dice, and you must use the new roll.

 ***Quick Draw***: You can draw or stow two weapons that lack the Two-Handed property when you would normally be able to draw or stow only one.